 Description: The AP US History course is a college-level course that explores US History from the Colonial Era through the present.
 Cultural diversity, the role of the minorities, and the impact of women on the development of American history will be a major focus.
 In addition to the independent reading of the survey text, this course requires analytical reading and analysis of primary source documents, scholarly works, and historical research.
 Students will be required to synthesize the information in both document-based essays and standard essay formats.
-Students who enroll in AP US History will have the opportunity to take the Advanced Placement examination at the conclusion of the course for the required US History credit.
+Students who enroll in AP US History will have the opportunity to take the Advanced Placement examination at the conclusion of the course and earn college credit for their work.
+The student may take this course for the required US History credit.